TID-Lab/aggie/README.md

 Aggie is built using Angular.js and Express.js, both state-of-the-art development frameworks.

-Contact mikeb@cc.gatech.edu for more information.
+Contact mikeb@cc.gatech.edu for more information on the Aggie project.

+[Sassafras Tech Collective](http://sassafras.coop) offers managed instances of Aggie, along with development and support services.

 ## Development Installation